Aotae/tiny_vm/README.md

 - `tiny_vm` is the tiny virtual machine that will execute instructions that we generate, first for a calculator and later for Quack programs.

+Use bash scripts quack.sh and quackc.sh to compile and run your code and to just compile respectively